NickButcher1/advent-of-code-2022/README.md

 # Kotlin

-TODO - Days 1-25 are not implemented.
-Output verification is not implemented.
+TODO: Days 2-25 are not implemented.

 Run from the kotlin folder: